geoserver/geoserver-history/geoserver/ext/wfs/README-wfs.txt

 Any other issues can be discussed on the mailing list (http://lists.sourceforge.net/lists/listinfo/geoserver-users).

-Currently contains the following data stores:
+Contains the following data stores:

-- $$$
+- WFS

 INSTALLATION